monkeyscage/d20/README.md

 - If the target is a player it offers the magic item.
 - The player will have to pick it up.

+## PICKUP MAGIC ITEM ##
+- You call Pretorivs to check if any magic item is available for your player.
+- If yes you tell pretorivs to drop the item to your player.
+- Pretorivs checks you to be the owner of the Player
+- The item is moved to the Player native inventory
+- The weight is notified an updated

 ## ATTACK ##